JongKI-PARK/algorithm/Chapter22/README.md

 * The space here is the amount of space that data structure(a graph expressed as a adjacency matrix) takes place.
 * To determine if $(u, v) \in E$, you only need to look at $G(u, v)$ and find if it is 0 or 1.
 If u = v, it takes no time.

-For faster edge lookup, adjacency-matrix ls more powerful than adjacency-list  at the cost of useing asymtotically more memory.
+For faster edge lookup, adjacency-matrix ls more powerful than adjacency-list at the cost of using asymtotically more memory.

 <br>